11 Sneaky Ways to Get More Movement Into Your Day

 • Dips – why not try replacing the basil with spinach or kale in pesto?

-• Curries – Why not throw some sweet potato, squash, courgette or mushrooms into your curry?
+• Curries – throw in sweet potato, squash, courgette or mushrooms

-• Stews / Casseroles – You can ever add some extra veggies like onions, parsnips and carrots and blend them up to make a delicious fresh sauce
+• Stews / casseroles – add extra veggies like onions, parsnips and carrots and blend them to make a fresh sauce

 Eat lots of salad!

 • Making your own salad is a great way to consume loads of fresh, colourful veggies in one sitting.
-You can throw together all sorts of leafy greens, tomatoes, peppers, cucumber, beets, broccoli, cauliflower, avocado – just about anything really!
+Use leafy greens, tomatoes, peppers, cucumber, beets, broccoli, cauliflower, avocado – anything goes!

 Snack on them raw